 Next to the measurement lab is the creative space that provides researchers and students with all the tools and materials to plan, design and prototype new media projects.
 Two powerful workstations can be reserved to sketch, model and plan new prototypes (Adobe CC suite, Fusion 360 & Sketch provided).
 The 3D printer (Ultimaker S5) and lasercutter (Trotec Speedy 100) are bookable to make prototypes become a reality.
 From Lego-bricks to modelling clay, the creative space provides everything to create new ideas.

 Also available to researchers is the use of our server with 96GB of RAM, two Intel Xeon Silver CPUs and a NVIDIA TESLA V 100.
 For more information about capabilities and specifications, please contact lab-support.

-The lab-facilities need to be booked through the reservation system.
-After approval of the booking by lab-support, the keys can be picked up at the secretary's office around the time of the booking (D422).
 Please do not leave the rooms unattended and always lock the rooms when leaving.
 After you finish, make sure that all computers, monitors and equipment is turned off.
 Turn off all the lights and put the chairs and equipment back to where you found them.
-The 3D printer can not be used unattended.
+The 3D printer and lasercutter can not be used unattended.